 The reality of creating clarity is that it is a lot like growing a plant.
 You need to plant a seed in the right environment, with the right conditions, and then nurture it to grow and flourish.
-If you plant a seed in the wrong place, with the wrong conditions, never feed it, and don’t nurture it, it is never going to grow or flourish.

 The same is true for getting clarity on what matters most to you.
 You need to create the right environment and conditions in which it can grow and flourish.

 With that in mind, here are 5 ways to start creating the right environment, conditions, and circumstances for clarity to develop.

 If you are constantly busy and your schedule is always full you probably feel like you don’t have enough time and space to just think.
 But without time and space to think it is difficult for clarity to emerge.
 Your mind and focus are too busy on other things.
 Create some time and space to just think.